Requirements Analysis Techniques with Example

 2. UML (Unified Modeling Language)

-UML is a modelling standard primarily used for specification, development, visualization and documenting of software system.
-To capture important business process and artifacts UML provides objects like
+UML is a modelling standard for specifying, developing, visualising, and documenting software systems.
+UML provides objects such as:

 • State